-This Sautéed Chicken Breast is so easy to whip up and it tastes great served by itself or serve it over a salad, on a bun with some cheese, or for my chicken salad with croissants.
-It is super versatile and only takes 15 minutes to make!
+This Sautéed Chicken Breast is so easy to whip up on the stovetop.
+It tastes great served by itself or serve it over a salad, on a bun with some cheese, or in this chicken salad with croissants.
+This pan fried chicken breast is super versatile and only takes 15 minutes to make!

 I am a big fan of this recipe because it is so simple to make and it goes good with everything.
-I like to make this on Sunday for meal prep and cut it into small pieces because it's perfect to throw on top of salads or put into quesadillas during the week.
-The seasoning is simple enough to go with almost any recipe.
+It's great to make on Sundays for meal prep and cut it into small pieces to throw on salads or use for buffalo quesadillas during the week.

 This juicy pan seared chicken is fantastic in salads like this Greek Cucumber and Tomato Salad, Shaved Brussels Sprout Parmesan Salad, or on these Pesto Chicken Sandwiches.